 Platform antitrust : Empirical tests – Philippe Gagnepain

 Platform economics creates some important challenges for antitrust policy.
 This course proposes to discuss several antitrust issues from an empirical perspective.
-Examples include : (i) Platform providers who compete with one another to get the firms that produce of complementary goods and services onboard their network, and often rely on exclusive contracts or vertical integration in order to do so. (ii) Apple who uses most favored-nation (MFN) clauses which prohibited publishers from selling their e-books at higher retail prices on Apple’s iBookstore than they sold for elsewhere. (iii) The newspaper market which provides an ideal environment for analyzing the effect of mergers on product features.
-An interesting question is whether, after an ownership consolidation, newspaper publishers improve or diminish the content quality, whether they enlarge or shrink the local news ratio, or whether they increase or decrease content variety.
-Whether or not all these (and many other) arrangements are pro- or anti-competitive needs to be tested using simple reduced forms or more complex structural models which aim at describing more precisely each economic agent’s strategic behavior.
+Examples include : (i) Platform providers who compete with one another to get the firms that produce of complementary goods and services onboard their network, and often rely on exclusive contracts or vertical integration in order to do so. (ii) Apple who uses most favored-nation (MFN) clauses which prohibits publishers from selling their e-books at higher retail prices on Apple’s iBookstore than they sold for elsewhere. (iii) The newspaper market which provides an ideal environment for analyzing the effect of mergers on product features.
+After an ownership consolidation, newspaper publishers improve or diminish the content quality, and may enlarge or shrink content variety.